jazzband/django-pipeline/docs/compilers.rst

 Write your own compiler class
 =============================

-To write your own compiler class, for example want to implement other types of compilers.
+You can write your own compiler class, for example if you want to implement other types of compilers.

-All you need to do is to create a class that inherits from ``pipeline.compilers.CompilerBase`` and implements ``match_file`` and ``compile_file`` when needed.
+To do so, you just have to create a class that inherits from ``pipeline.compilers.CompilerBase`` and implements ``match_file`` and ``compile_file`` when needed.

 Finally, specify it in the tuple of compilers ``PIPELINE_COMPILERS`` in the settings.